Lixiao-bai/Pear_branch_seg_and_analysis/README.md

   - shoot length,
   - shoot inclination angle,
   - length distribution and density.
-- **Statistical analysis of pruning patterns**, revealing that:
+- **Statistical analysis of pruning patterns**, demonstrating that:
   - **78.62% of annual shoots** were removed by pruning,
   - **94.90% of total annual shoot length** was removed,
-  - pruning behavior is dominated by **thinning cuts rather than heading cuts**,
+  - pruning is dominated by **thinning cuts rather than heading cuts**,
   - tree architecture has a stronger influence on pruning strategy than cultivar.

-The pipeline is designed to support **objective pruning evaluation**, with potential applications in **automated pruning systems and precision orchard management**.
+The pipeline supports **objective pruning evaluation** and provides a quantitative basis for future **automated pruning and intelligent orchard management systems**.

 > **Important note**
 > The data included in this repository is a **small demonstration subset** for reproducibility and code inspection.